Sexual Violence Policy and Information

 Complainants are entitled to these additional rights within the Campus Title IX Investigation Process:

-Respondents have the following rights within the Campus Title IX Investigation Process:
+Respondents are entitled to these additional rights within the Campus Title IX Investigation Process:

 The College will simultaneously notify the complainant and respondent, in writing, of:

-• Any change in the results that occurs prior to the time the results become final;
+- Any change in the results occuring prior to the time the results become final;

 7. Recognizing Warning Signs of Abusive Behavior and How to Avoid Potential Attacks